gdimi/Joomla1.5.X/README.md

 ============
 Joomla 1.5.x End of Life + all hot fixes from the community, plus fixes for open issues in 1.5 joomla tracker, plus my own fixes.
 Originaly forked from 1.5.999 git repo

+Tested up to PHP version 5.6.3 and it works with many strict and deprecated messages.
+Propably will not work in next major php version

 George Dimitrakopoulos 2014